JuliaLinearAlgebra/libblastrampoline/README.md

 ### Version History

+v5.1.0 - Enable complex return style autodetection on Windows as well.
+We had originally limited this to non-Windows platforms, thinking that the gfortran calling convention was different on that platform, but this turned out to not be the case.

 v5.0.2 - Add `cblas_sdot` and `cblas_ddot` to CBLAS divergence workaround wrappers.

 v5.0.1 - Fix complex return wrapper infinite loop bug.